aaradhanas/angular/showdown-angular4/README.md

 Font-awesome and google fonts has been used here.
 These have been installed using npm, as follows:

-- `npm install font-awesome@4.4.0 --save`
+- npm install font-awesome@4.4.0 --save
-- `npm install google-fonts@latest --save`
+- npm install google-fonts@latest --save

 ## Node package for showdown

-The node package `https://www.npmjs.com/package/ngx-showdown` has been used to process the showdown content and render it.
+- npm install showdown --save
+- const showdownJs = require('showdown');
+- const converter = new showdownJs.Converter();
+- converter.makeHtml("text");

+## Publish the app as Github page

-- npm install ngx-showdown --save
+- npm install -g angular-cli-ghpages --save
-- Add the **ShowdownModule** to the imports of app.module.ts
+- ng build --prod --base-href https://aaradhanas.github.io/angular/
-- `<showdown [value]="<<showdown text>>"></showdown>`
+- ngh

 ## How to run ?

 - Check out the project
-- Go to the root folder
+- npm install
-- Run ng serve
+- ng serve

 ## Tasks to do

-- Left navigation bar rendering and value change events
 - Adding basic tests using Karma